taskmasterpeace/vissy/README.md

 🔍 Vissy: Transforming Transcripts into Insights 📈

-Welcome to Vissy, an integral part of the MASSY Ecosystem, designed to elevate your understanding and interaction with transcripts.
+Welcome to Vissy, an integral part of the TaskAi Ecosystem, designed to elevate your understanding and interaction with transcripts.
 Vissy stands at the forefront of transcript analysis, offering a suite of tools that bring your text data to life. 📘

 **Key Features**: